 Now, what do you do with the list of things you’ve written?
 I prioritise the items on my list.
 I try to put items in categories if there are more than 10 things on my list as it becomes unwieldy.
 Next, I pick only ONE thing to do today.
 I pick a second thing to work on only if I’m done with the first.
 This is so I don’t have three things on the go and all of them unfinished.

 Perhaps like me, you get frustrated when you haven’t had the chance to do what you love doing.
-Schedule the time on your calendar.
+Schedule that activity on your calendar.
 If it’s not scheduled, it won’t get done and it’ll just become something that you’ll do “later”.
 Talk to your family and let them know that certain times of the day you are not available and it’s non-negotiable.
-I noticed if I get to work on my blog for 2 hours straight, I become a more present parent when I get back to my family.
+I noticed if I get to meditate and do my writing, I become a more present parent when I get back to my family.
 As a mom, it’s easy to feel guilty for taking time out for yourself.
 One way to reframe this guilt is to understand that when you’ve focused on yourself and your work and you’re happy (because it’s fulfilling you), you’re more present with your family and they will enjoy you more.

 Wake up early to work